The Oru Kayak is one of the best gear purchases I’ve ever made.

 If you plan to be on the water for several hours, I recommend bringing an extra cushion for the seat.
 Like most kayaks, hours on the seat leave your rump a little sore.
 I brought a cushion for my last sunrise paddle, and four hours later my bum still felt great.

 I bought the extra 3-year warranty on the Oru Kayak site because I plan to use this kayak a lot and am willing to pay for the peace of mind.
 You have 30 days after purchase to decide if you want the extra warranty.

 Bonus: it’s recyclable!
-Remi finds that terrifying but I love that this boat can have a life after its kayak days.
+My partner finds that terrifying but I love that this boat can have a life after its kayak days.

 I was really into origami as a kid — I would sit on the floor in the library, flipping through how-to books, using up all their computer paper to make origami horses, birds, and dinosaurs.
 The Oru Kayak is an ingenious product that satiates both my childlike fascination with paper folding and my desire for spontaneous adventure.